sjelfull/imgix/README.md

 This plugin will lookup the Asset image's source handle, and figure out which Imgix domain to use.
 If a URL string is passed, it will use the first domain in the config file.

+To purge images automatically on deletion/save or manually, you have to add your API key to the config file.

 ## Using Imgix

 ```twig